❦ ❦ ❦

 Perhaps acting out of frustration, Shurpanakha next tried to seduce Lakshmana.
 In this, she was no more successful than she had been in trying to win Rama for herself.

 Shurpanakha had gone through intense spiritual training, but she did not understand of the nature of real love at all.
-Not only She had never experienced it herself, she had never really witnessed it.
+Not only had she never experienced it herself, she had never even really witnessed it.
 The closest she could get to it was a base sort of animal desire, untutored, undeveloped, and even unexamined.
 The deep love that ordinary people had for one another, the devotion that they had to their families, and the sense of belonging that these feelings bring were all unavailable to her.
 Somewhat cynically, she thought of the ideas people have about love as the fraudulent inventions of impostors.

 Feeling scorned, she sought revenge.
 Shurpanakha decided she would murder Sita.